-LACK OF SPACE INA CERTAIN AREA, RAIN, AND INCLEMENT WEATHER ARE NOT VALID EXCUSES FOR VIOLATION OF THESE REGULATIONS.
+LACK OF SPACE IN A CERTAIN AREA, RAIN, AND INCLEMENT WEATHER ARE NOT VALID EXCUSES FOR VIOLATION OF THESE REGULATIONS.

-RESIDENCE HALL ZONE (RED) is enforced 24 hours a day, seven days a week.
+RESIDENCE HALL ZONES are enforced 24 hours a day, seven days a week.

 Special Parking Permits and Zone

 Persons requiring special parking arrangements may obtain a special parking permit from University Police Office.
 Proof of disability will be required.
 Special permits will be given for short periods of time due to illness, pregnancy, surgery or other special circumstances.